 Coca-Cola also airs commercials on television in a variety of national languages around the world.
 Coca-Cola started the “Taste the Feeling” campaign in India in March 2016, intending to remind people of the joy and happiness that Coke delivers to their life.
 Coca-Cola has evolved into a mass-market product that is expected to be available at any time, anywhere.

 In February 2023, Coca-Cola India launched a fresh advertising campaign for their product Coca-Cola Zero Sugar, titled “Best Taste Ever?”.
 The campaign stars popular Bollywood actor Tiger Shroff.
-In the video, Shroff appears to be sceptical about the taste of a beverage that claims to contain no sugar.
+In the video, Shroff appears to be skeptical about the taste of a beverage that claims to contain no sugar.
 However, after taking a sip, he is pleasantly surprised and can’t seem to put the drink down.
 This advertising campaign featuring Tiger Shroff has generated buzz and increased brand awareness for their product Coca-Cola Zero Sugar.
 By utilizing celebrity endorsement, the company aimed to appeal to a wider audience and create positive perceptions of their brand.
 This campaign is an example of how elements of the promotion mix, such as advertising, can be used to achieve marketing objectives and potentially contribute to revenue growth.

 With that last of the 4Ps strategy, our marketing mix comes to an end.
 Coca Cola is clearly an extremely successful company that has nailed its product offerings in terms of quality and variety both.
 Their pricing is affordable and caters perfectly to their audience and industry.
 Their geographical reach as we saw is commendable, thanks to the many decades of experience under their belt.
 With its continued promotions and signature branding, the company is sure to enjoy its distinguished position in the market.

-Companies such as Coca-Cola are heavily reliant on their success through marketing and are always looking for talented marketers.
+Companies such as Coca-Cola are heavily reliant on their success through marketing and are always looking for talented digital marketers.
 If this interests you, you should learn how to create impactfully and targeted digital marketing campaigns by learning the up-and-coming field that is taking the world by storm.
 All you have to do is be a part of IIDE’s Online Digital Marketing Course which upskills you in all aspects of the rising digital marketing field.

 Want to know more about the marketing mixes and SWOT analysis of different companies?
 Head on over to IIDE’s Knowledge Portal to learn more!